VCityTeam/UD-SV/Doc/Devel/Design/DesignNote017.md

 ![](images/TileExample.png)

+As for now, there is a pre-processing step on the server which creates a hierarchy of tiles (building-server-processdb.py) and store it in new tables of the database (see [here](https://github.com/MEPP-team/RICT/wiki/2017_06_29_-_3DCityDB_iTowns_adapter#server-workflow)).
+In the tatble tile, a bounding volume is associated to each tile.
+We will modify the script of building-server-processdb.py in order to add a column to store the creationDate of the tile and a column for the terminationDate of the tile.
+These dates will be computed using the creation dates and the destruction dates of the objects of the tiles.
+Then, we will modify the server API (particularly GetCity Method) in order to fetch this temporal time of existence of the tile and to add it into the 3dtiles tileset.

 #### Modify the API of building server to retrieve this temporal information from the database

 This should be done in [MEPP-team's fork of Oslandia's building-server](https://github.com/MEPP-team/building-server/tree/3dCityDB) on a to be created branch named 3dtiles-temporal based on 3dCityDB branch.
 We need to change the SQL queries allowing to retrieve the city objects of the tiles to also get the temporal information.